 Truebill, a website that specializes in helping people cancel paid subscriptions, also suggests additional ways that you can cancel your WeWork membership via phone and email.

 Coworking versus a traditional office

 Coworking is not for everyone.
 Some individuals may simply prefer the solace of working from home.
-For companies, some may try a coworking space and discover that it doesn’t really work for their team.
+For companies, some may try a New York coworking space and discover that it doesn’t really work for their team.
 There are many reasons that coworking may not be right for your business.

-Whether it’s distractions that come from sharing a space with other companies and individuals, a less-than-ideal location, or a lack of preferred amenities, you may want to end your coworking arrangement and enlist a broker to help you locate your own private office space.
+Whether it’s distractions that come from sharing a space with other companies and individuals, a less-than-ideal location, or a lack of preferred amenities, you may want to end your coworking arrangement and enlist a New York broker to help you locate your own office space.
 What is important is that you are ultimately able to choose the option that best meets your specific needs.

-While coworking has many pros, it also has its cons too.
+While New York coworking has many pros, it also has its cons too.
 Coworking rates are often less than traditional office space but are still more costly than working in a coffee shop or from home.
 The shared spaces of coworking buildings can get crowded and be distracting.
 Not to mention that a lack of your business’ branding can be detrimental for client meetings.

-Often companies prefer traditional office space options as the private headquarters of their business.
+Often companies prefer traditional New York office space options as the private headquarters of their business.
 Some traditional office spaces are even designed with open layouts similar to that of coworking but they allow optionality for private spaces and conference rooms.
 Plus the company has control over technology options and other amenities.